-Indication Coverage Criteria Repair of a hiatal hernia performed at the time of bariatric surgery in the absence of preoperative clinical indications for surgical repair is considered not medically necessary Routine liver biopsy Routine liver biopsy during obesity surgery is considered not medically necessary in the absence of preoperative signs or symptoms of liver disease (e.g., elevated liver enzymes, enlarged liver).
-Bariatric surgery for a BMI Bariatric (weight loss) surgery is considered not medically less than 35 kg/m 2 necessary for individuals with a BMI less than 35 kg/m 2 who do not have T2 diabetes and for all individuals with a BMI < 30 kg/m2.
-Bariatric type surgery to Gastric bypass as a primary procedure using laparoscopic treat conditions other than adjustable gastric banding, gastric bypass using a Roux-en-Y morbid obesity anastomosis, sleeve gastrectomy, or biliopancreatic bypass with duodenal switch for the treatment of gastroesophageal reflux disease (GERD), or gastroparesis in individuals not meeting the medical necessity criteria for obesity classifications noted above is considered investigational.
-Vertical-banded Vertical banded gastroplasty (VBG) (stomach stapling) is gastroplasty (43842) considered not medically necessary as a treatment for class III obesity due to high rates of complications, revisions, and reoperations.
+Indication Coverage Criteria achieve at least 20% total weight loss (TWL).
+(See Related Information for how to calculate) AND Coverage for bariatric surgery is available under the individual's current health benefit plan In the absence of a major complication, individuals with weight loss failure greater than or equal to two years following a primary bariatric surgical procedure must meet the initial medical necessity criteria listed above for a second bariatric surgical procedure.
+Inadequate weight loss due to individual noncompliance with postoperative nutrition and exercise recommendations is considered not medically necessary as an indication for revision or conversion bariatric surgery.
+Cholecystectomy Routine cholecystectomy (gallbladder removal) may be considered medically necessary when performed at the time of bariatric surgery.
+Hiatal hernia repair Repair of a hiatal hernia at the time of bariatric surgery may be considered medically necessary for individuals who have a preoperative diagnosis of hiatal hernia with clinical indications for surgical repair.
+Repair of a hiatal hernia performed at the time of bariatric surgery in the absence of preoperative clinical indications for surgical repair is considered not medically necessary Routine liver biopsy Routine liver biopsy during obesity surgery is considered not medically necessary in the absence of preoperative signs or symptoms of liver disease (e.g., elevated liver enzymes, enlarged liver).
+Bariatric surgery for a BMI Bariatric (weight loss) surgery is considered not medically less than 35 kg/m 2 necessary for individuals with a BMI less than 35 kg/m2 who do not have T2 diabetes and for all individuals with a BMI < 30

+, except for individuals in the Asian population bove) c bypass as a primary procedure using laparoscopic able gastric banding, gastric bypass using a Roux-en-Y c bypass as a primary procedure using laparoscopic able gastric banding, gastric bypass using a Roux-en-Y g omosis, sleeve gastrectomy, or biliopancreatic bypass uodenal switch for the treatment of gastroesophageal disease (GERD), or gastroparesis in individuals not ng the medical necessity criteria for obesity ications noted above is considered investigational. al banded gastroplasty (VBG) (stomach stapling) is lered not medically necessary as a treatment for class III y due to high rates of complications, revisions, and rations.